ealeksandrov/EARestrictedScrollView/README.md

 In plain `UIScrollView` only `contentSize` can be changed, but not the origin of scrolling area.
 This simple and universal solution allows to restrict scrolling area with `CGRect`.

+For objective-c projects you can use [version 1.1.0](https://github.com/ealeksandrov/EARestrictedScrollView/tree/1.1.0).

 ## Installation

 You can setup EARestrictedScrollView using [Carthage](https://github.com/Carthage/Carthage), [CocoaPods](http://github.com/CocoaPods/CocoaPods) or [completely manually](#setting-up-manually).